-Research has found that the amount of volatile organic compounds (VOC) generated when a fast food joint cooks four normal sized hamburgers is equal to the amount emitted when a current model car is driven for 1000 miles.
+According to research, the amount of volatile organic compounds (VOC) that generate when a fast food joint cooks four normal sized hamburgers is equal to the amount that a current model car generates after driving 1000 miles.
 In New Jersey, 2226 tons of particulates released by 16,000 restaurants are more than the amount of particulates released by all the diesel-powered vehicles in the state.

 How to switch to eco-friendly foods

 One great way of doing good both to your health and to the environment is by switching to eco-friendly foods.
 These foods aren’t just good for the environment.
 Moreover, they also prevent harmful chemicals from going down in our body system.
 However, one must keep in mind a few pointers when buying eco-friendly foods.
 There are many spurious claims from brands about the eco-friendliness of their food products.

 How to read the label on an eco-friendly food item

 Before shelling out your hard earned cash on eco-friendly foods, you need to carefully read the labels on their covers.
 Authentic eco-friendly food is one, which has been certified by the U.S Department of Agriculture also known as USDA.
 According to them, foods grown or processed without using any kind of pesticides, insecticides, bioengineering methods or ionizing radiation methods are termed as eco-friendly.

 Also, check the food pack for a ‘100% organic label.
 This means that the food item contains only organic ingredients.
 But, if the label reads just plain ‘organic’, the percentage of organic contents is not clear and therefore the food should be avoided.